ImAbuSayed/Thunder-Race/README.md

 Download zip.
 Extract files.
 And play with index.html,
-Cause it's  a WebGL game. so it can be Run in Browser.
+Cause it's a WebGL game.
+So it can be Run in Browser.